by Kelli Martinelli

 Far away and in between.

-“We bagged up all of Rocket’s used inserts into biodegradable baggies while we were staying on Lake Shuswap.
-The family that we were staying with has a huge thriving vegetable garden and they were super happy to add these to their compost and will keep us posted on how long they take to break down.”
+“We bagged up Rocket’s used inserts into biodegradable baggies while we were staying on Lake Shuswap.
+The family that we were staying with has a huge thriving vegetable garden and they were super happy to add them to their compost (wet ones only) and will keep us posted on how long they take to break down.”

 gDiapers are distributed in Canada, and we have an online shop specific to orders within Canada.
 The timing, however, wouldn’t be soon enough to get the inserts ordered, shipped and delivered to BC before Jess and James pack it in and head back to Mexico.
 Since gDiapers are not yet distributed in Mexico, we went ahead and accommodated the need with a shipment straight from my desk at gHQ to their home in the marina.
 We are hopeful that distribution directly within Mexico is in our future.
 But the timeline as of today is still unknown.
 One more wave to ride … when it gets here.